dastagiri386/Water-Jug-Problem/README.md

 ## Format
 • Input: 3 positive integers m, n, d where m ≥ n, d (see examples below for input format)

 • Output: Algorithm should be run in the order of BFS, DFS.
-Print the algorithm you use.
+Print the algorithm used (typical search algorithms BFS, DFS).

 Each search algorithm should then output an iteration part and a result part.
-– Iteration part: print “Iteration :” in the first line.
+- Iteration part: print “Iteration :” in the first line.
 Then print 3 lines for every iteration as follows.
-∗ Iteration number (starts from 0);
-∗ The states in the CLOSED structure (in any order).
+- Iteration number (starts from 0).The states in the CLOSED structure (in any order).The successors in the order you put into the OPEN data structure in this iteration.
-∗ The successors in the order you put into the OPEN data structure in this iteration.
-When expanding a node, make sure multiple successors are placed in the OPEN data structure in this order: “(1 first) m fill > (2) n fill > (3) m empty > (4) n empty > (5) m pour
-> (6 last) n pour”.
+- When expanding a node, make sure multiple successors are placed in the OPEN data structure in this order: (1 first) m fill > (2) n fill > (3) m empty > (4) n empty > (5) m pour > (6 last) n pour.
 If there are no successors to add to OPEN in an iteration, print an empty line.
-– Result part: print “Result :” in the first line.
+-  Result part: print 'Result :' in the first line.
 Then print the solution path found.
-In the case the problem is unsolvable, print only ”Unsolvable” instead.
+In the case the problem is unsolvable, print only 'Unsolvable' instead.

 Each state of two jugs is represented as a pair (x, y) where x is the amount of water in the m-liter jug, and y is that of the n-liter one.
 The solution path is a sequence of states (x, y) separated by one